-&lt;sup>102 Los Angeles Times Blog, Tibet activist Erin Potts' pays tribute to Adam Yauch, 8 May 2012.
+102 Los Angeles Times Blog, Tibet activist Erin Potts' pays tribute to Adam Yauch, 8 May 2012.
 Also see A History of the Milarepa Fund at www.beastiemania.com.

-&lt;sup>103 Probe International Journal, World Bank cancels China Tibet resettlement scheme, November 1999.
+103 Probe International Journal, World Bank cancels China Tibet resettlement scheme, November 1999.

-At a Tibetan Freedom Concert in Chicago during this period, Students for a Free Tibet "collected 17,000 signatures on petitions and sent 6,000 emails and faxes" addressed to the bank, expressing opposition to the project.
-105 Two activists from Students for a Free Tibet scaled the bank's façade and hung a banner that read: "World Bank Approves China's Genocide in Tibet."
+Free Tibet "collected 17,000 signatures on petitions and sent 6,000 emails and faxes" addressed to the bank, expressing opposition to the project.
+Two activists from Students for a Free Tibet scaled the bank's façade and hung a banner that read: "World Bank Approves China's Genocide in Tibet."
 This dramatic action made the headlines on all major international news outlets, causing unprecedented damage to the World Bank's reputation.
 A senior officer of the bank said, "I have not seen anything have this profound an effect on this institution in the seven years I've worked at the Bank.
 I think it has changed the way people inside the Bank think.
 The Tibet groups have waged the most intelligent and measured campaign the Bank has ever seen."
 Finally, as a result of several months of protest and negative publicity in the media, the loan was canceled.
-This high-profile political defeat caused enormous humiliation to China in the global arena.107
+This high-profile political defeat caused enormous humiliation to China in the global arena.

 This campaign stands out as a great example of strategic planning; the campaigners chose the perfect combination of targets, timing and tactics.
 This was the first time that the movement was able to deal a concrete, measurable blow to China's interest by using nonviolent means.
-Journalist Sebastian Mallaby, who wrote an article in Foreign Policy scorning the Tibet movement and defending the World Bank, remarked with disbelief: "The Lilliputian activists had taken on the bank, and they had won the first round."108
+Journalist Sebastian Mallaby, who wrote an article in Foreign Policy scorning the Tibet movement and defending the World Bank, remarked with disbelief: "The Lilliputian activists had taken on the bank, and they had won the first round."
+108

 The Tibet movement was galvanized by this unprecedented victory.
 In the years that followed, this coalition of Tibet groups, often working in tandem with Dharamsala, battled corporations contemplating investment in China's exploitative projects in Tibet.
 In 2003, the Australia Tibet Council stopped Sino Gold from mining in Tibet.
-109 Some say
+Some say the mining giant Rio Tinto's decision not to dig in Tibet a few years later was based on a fear of the political minefield that Tibet had become.
+The Tibet movement's grassroots muscle and its ability to generate negative publicity, posed a real threat to these companies' brand names and affected their decision-making.
+Some